Failure Frame Anime's 2nd Promo Video Unveils More Cast

 posted on by Egan Loo

-The staff for the anime of Kaoru Shinozaki's Failure Frame: I Became the Strongest and Annihilated Everything With Low-Level Spells (Hazure Waku no "Jōtai Ijō Skill" de Saikyō ni Natta Ore ga Subete wo Jūrin Suru made) light novel series debuted the anime's second promotional video on Tuesday.
+The staff for the anime of Kaoru Shinozaki's Failure Frame: I Became the Strongest and Annihilated Everything With Low-Level Spells (Hazure Waku no "Jōtai Ijō Skill" de Saikyō ni Natta Ore ga Subete wo Jūrin Suru made) light novel series debuted the anime's second promotional video and third key visual on Tuesday.
 The video announces four more cast members.

 The newly announced cast members are: